w3c/wai-quick-start/_tips/writing.md

       </div>
     </div>
   </figure>
-  <p class="note from-col1 to-col4">Alternative text is usually not visible; it is included in this example just so you can see what it is.</p>
 </div>
+<p class="note">Alternative text is usually not visible; it is included in this example just so you can see what it is.</p>

 {::nomarkdown}
 {% include_cached box.html type="end" %}